London Acupuncture Therapy

 London Acupuncture clinics run by Mark Kiely Lic Ac, MBAcC, BSc (Hons), a Fully Licensed Acupuncturist operating in London since 2007

 Acupuncture is a branch of traditional Chinese medicine.
 This complementary therapy is based upon a healthcare system that has been practised all across East Asia for thousands of years.

 During an acupuncture treatment, very fine needles are inserted into specific areas of the body.
 These needles are packaged in individual sterile packaging, used only once, and then discarded safely.
 Normally, insertion of the needles involves no pain due to the fineness of the needle.

-CLICK HERE TO CONTACT US NOW to find out if you are covered for acupuncture therapy under the NHS
+CLICK HERE TO CONTACT US NOW if you have any questions about the costs of acupuncture treatment

 As well as being an effective treatment for specific conditions, acupuncture therapy can enhance general well-being.
 Patients who have come for treatment for unrelated issues, often report improved sleep, digestion, and energy levels.
 Acupuncture is holistic and treats the whole person – mind, body, and spirit – and by reconciling these, can enable us to remain healthy and to perform at our peak.